BT Deals For New Customers 2023 | Broadband And TV Offers

 • Full HD 1080p Sky Sports, rather than 720p regular HD.
 You can also buy an HD/4K option separately to achieve this.

 Ultimately, for the small extra cost per month, the NOW Boost is quite good to have.
-However, it’s by no means essential.
+You also get Netflix Standard and discovery+ Premium included as well, which is nice.

 Advantages of BT